-Why you should use orange teal color grading.
+Why you should try orange and teal color grading for videos.

 The orange and teal grade is a super popular look for video.
 Let’s examine why people like it so much and how you can achieve it.

 Fads come and go but as a video editor, part of your job is to use what’s popular during a certain era to give it an authentic look.
 Just like the mid-twentieth century is often portrayed with black and white video, the early-to-mid-twenty-first century will forever be characterized by the use of the orange and teal color grade.

 How to achieve an orange and teal contrast in your videos.